Welcome, Andreas Haefliger!

 21. September 2017

-We are excited to announce a new collaboration with the internationally aspiring Norwegian violinist Eldbjørg Hemsing, where we will be releasing four SACDs until 2020.
-The first disc, her recording debut, will be released in early 2018, featuring Dvořák’s Violin Concerto and Suk’s Fantasy for Violin and Orchestra.
-The second disc, released in late 2018, will be a coupling of concertos by Hjalmar Borgström and Shostakovich with the acclaimed Vienna Symphony Orchestra under Olari Elts.
+We are excited to announce a new collaboration with the internationally aspiring Norwegian violinist Eldbjørg Hemsing, to result in the release of four SACDs by 2020.
+The first disc, her recording debut, is to be released in early 2018, featuring concertos by Hjalmar Borgström and Shostakovich with the acclaimed Vienna Symphony Orchestra under Olari Elts.
+Later the same year, a second disc will be released, with Dvořák’s Violin Concerto and Suk’s Fantasy for Violin and Orchestra.

 Eldbjørg Hemsing made her solo debut with the Bergen Philharmonic Orchestra at the age of 11 and has since been invited to perform with prestigious ensembles, such as MDR Radio Symphony Orchestra Leipzig, Netherlands Symphony Orchestra and the Oslo Philharmonic.